-It’s the most comprehensive of our shore excursions of Saint-Petersburg, Russia that includes must-see attractions of the city, trips to Peterhof and the Catherine palace, local experiences, off the beaten track sights and a visit to Faberge museum!
+It’s the most comprehensive of our private visa-free shore excursions in Saint-Petersburg that includes must-see attractions of the city, trips to Peterhof and the Catherine palace, local experiences, off the beaten track sights and a visit to Faberge museum!
 We use a private car on days 2 and 3 when we go to the suburbs of Saint-Petersburg, but you can choose between public transport or a private car on the first day of your stay.
-Lots of different impressions, yummi food and fun and interesting information guaranteed.
+Lots of different impressions, yummi food, fun and interesting information guaranteed.

-    What you will see and experience during this St Petersburg cruise tour:
+What you will see and experience during our St Petersburg cruise tour:

 - a comprehensive tour of the Hermitage museum, including the impressionist and post-impressionist collection.
 This part of the Hermitage museum is missed by the majority of group tours, but it’s a real gem!
 Beautiful rooms of the Winter palace, old masters, unbelievable collection of Rembrandt, Raphael, Leonardo da Vinci, Matisse, Van Gogh, Gaugin, Renoir, Monet – we will see all of it.

 - St Isaac’s cathedral and the Savior on the Spilled blood – two most famous churches of St Petersburg with totally different, but stunning interiors.
 The details of artwork will leave you speachless!

 - some beautiful and very deep metro stations.
 You will understand why metro is so special in St Petersburg.